Facebook In Congress: What To Expect When Zuckerberg Goes To Capitol Hill

 Some lawmakers, including Virginia Sen. Mark Warner, the top Democrat on the Select Committee on Intelligence, raised questions about Cambridge Analytica in the past and say they are frustrated that Facebook dismissed their concerns.

 "I don't think Facebook has been fully forthcoming," Warner said on NBC's Meet The Press.
 "I called out Facebook back in December of '16.
-In the spring of '17, I questioned micro-targeting and the use of this really sketchy firm Cambridge Analytica.
+In the spring of '17, I questioned microtargeting and the use of this really sketchy firm Cambridge Analytica.
 Early on, for most of 2017, they blew that off."

 Now lawmakers want answers directly from Zuckerberg about what he knew and did not know about how firms like Cambridge were using and accessing user data.